ricsanfre/pi-cluster/docs/_docs/external.md

 ```

-With configuration Fluentbit will monitoring log entries in `/var/log/auth.log` and `/var/log/syslog` files, parsing them using a custom parser `syslog-rfc3165-nopri` (syslog default parser removing priority field) and forward them to fluentd aggregator service running in K3S cluster.
+With this configuration, Fluentbit will monitoring log entries in `/var/log/auth.log` and `/var/log/syslog` files, parsing them using a custom parser `syslog-rfc3165-nopri` (syslog default parser removing priority field), and forward them to fluentd aggregator service running in K3S cluster.
 Fluentd destination is configured using DNS name associated to fluentd aggregator service external IP.